-What is Klondike Winter Camp The Klondike Winter Camp is held December 27-30 annually at Camp Barstow.
+What is Winter Camp: The Winter Camp is held December 16-19 at Camp Barstow.
 This Winter Camp is held at the beginning...

 A themed program that intertwines handicraft with Native American heritage and includes classic shooting sports merit badges.
 The Scouts in this program will spend two days in our Muscogee Village that includes a handicraft shelter and Native American dance arbor and teepee. ....